craws/OpenAtlas/install/update.md

 ## INFO

-   Before executing SQL statements make a backup of the database and replace database role "openatlas" if needed.
+Before executing SQL statements make a backup of the database.

+Replace database role "openatlas" if needed.

 ### 2.3.0 to 3.0.0 Upgrade (PHP to Python upgrade)

 #### Content

 Website text translations where completely rewritten.

-    So please backup your text translations (Intro, Contact, FAQ) at "Content" in the web interface and enter them in "Settings" again after executing the SQL below.
+Please backup your text translations (Intro, Contact, FAQ) at "Content" in the web interface and enter them in "Settings" again after executing the SQL below.

 #### Database update